BITs2Sys/ret2shell/web/src/routes/games/[game]/_blocks/contents/welcome.en_us.md

 ## Welcome to the Game!

-WannaGame Championship is an annual CTF hosted by VNUHCM - University of Information Technology.
+WannaGame Championship is an annual CTF hosted by Vietnam National Ho Chi Minh city - University of Information Technology.

 This is a Jeopardy-style CTF competition, created by UIT students and researchers from InSecLab.
 You will have 48 hours to take on challenging tasks that push your skills to the limit, with various challenges from many categories including Binary Exploitation, Reverse Engineering, Web Exploitation, Cryptography, Web3, Forensics and Miscellaneous.